MobyGamer/total-dos-launcher/readme.rst

 ---------
 TDL is not 100% self-contained; it uses some support libraries and units to provide functionality like CUI/TUI primitives, userspace swapping, and stream extensions.
-Ensure you have a copy of both https://github.com/MobyGamer/TPLibs and https://github.com/MobyGamer/UNITS available in your source path.
+Ensure you have both https://github.com/MobyGamer/TPLibs and https://github.com/MobyGamer/UNITS available in your source path.

 Compilers and Tools